 - Also effectively removes sulfur and manganese – Iron, sulfur, and manganese usually come as an unwanted package deal, and the SpringWell WS is one of the only filters that can effectively remove high levels of iron and a decent amount of hydrogen sulfide (up to 8 PPM) and manganese (up to 1 PPM).

-Best For: People looking for a low-maintenance, chemical-free, fantastic-value water iron filter that’s also effective against hydrogen sulfide.
+People looking for a low-maintenance, chemical-free, fantastic-value water iron filter that’s also effective against hydrogen sulfide.

 - A huge bonus of the Springwell well water filter for well water is that it’s virtually maintenance-free – you don’t have to worry about changing the filters as you would with a typical whole house water filtration system.